YorkCodeDojo/recursion/exercises.md

 When called with the numbers 3 and 10, it should return 8189.
 Enter much higher numbers and you could be waiting a while.

+## 4 Trees

-### 2.2 Directory Search
+### 4.1 Directory Search

 Write a function which searches all files and folders of a provided path for a file with a particular name.

 If your language makes this difficult, move onto the next exercise, which is similar.
-And stop using Haskell.

-### 2.3 Tree Search
+### 4.2 Tree Search

 Write a function which searches a tree-like data structure for a given item.